ibm-cloud-docs/vpc/fl-ordering.md

 * **--resource-group-name** is the name of the resource group.
 This option is mutually exclusive with **--resource-group-id**.
 * **--json** formats the output in JSON.

-## Creating a flow log collector using the API
+## Creating a flow log collector by using the API
 {: #fl-ordering-api}
 {: api}

-To create a flow log collector by using the API, follow these steps:
+To create a flow log collector by using the API, use the following steps:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the right variables.